 The ongoing COVID-19 epidemic has brought a new awareness of the devastating impact of epidemic disease, particularly in cities where population density and other factors contribute to high rates of infection.
 This undergraduate colloquium aims to guide students through the research and writing of an original research paper that explores public health response to epidemic disease in cities around the world.
 Topics to be examined include defining an appropriate research question, identifying relevant secondary literature, finding primary sources, and constructing a compelling narrative.

-Instructor(s): S. Burns Terms Offered: Winter
+Instructor(s): S. Burns Terms Offered: Spring

 Prerequisite(s): Priority registration is given to History majors.

-Equivalent Course(s): HIST 29607
+Equivalent Course(s): HIST 29607, HLTH 29607

 HIPS 26230.
 Death Panels: Exploring dying and death through comics.
 100 Units.